ruppinlab/madhitter/README.md

 $ conda install -c conda-forge pyscipopt
 ```
 The default versions of the packages are subject to change, so we cannot guarantee that this will always work,
-but if it is, then this can simplify the process by a lot.
+but if the conda installation works, then this can simplify the overall MadHitter installation.

 #### Gurobi